Pauline-Bouchereau/tv-programm/README.md

 # 📺  TV PROGRAM

-**A quiet night in ?** CCheck out what is going on M6, the French TV chanel !
+**A quiet night in ?** Check out what is going on M6, the French TV chanel !

 **Frontend project**